Water Quality 101

 FREQUENTLY ASKED QUESTIONS

-• Water quality is like weather - it changes all the time.
+• Water quality is like weather — it changes all the time.
 Water that meets government guidelines one day may fail the next day.
 This does not mean that the old results were wrong.
 It just means that conditions changed.
-For example, Rain, changing wind conditions, or other factors may mean that test results from even one day ago may no longer be accurate.
-Swim Guide includes the historical pass/fail information for each beach location to help you understand how often conditions change.
+For example, rain, changing wind conditions, or other factors may mean that test results from even one day ago may no longer be accurate.
+Swim Guide includes the historical pass/fail information for each beach location to help you understand how often conditions change and to better understand long-term trends at a site.

 • Pass/ fail results are shared via our Swim Guide app.
 The free app is available for download from iTunes and Google Play.
 The web version is online at www.theswimguide.org.

 • E. coli are found in the intestinal tract and feces of humans and warm-blooded animals.
-The bacteria gets into the water in two ways.
+Bacteria gets into the water in two ways.
 It can be dumped into the water from a sewage pipe, stormwater outfall, boat, person, or similar direct source.
-It can also run into the water from the land when there is rain, groundwater flow, or flooding.
-E. coli is the indicator for recreational water quality because there is a strong correlation between high E. coli levels and gastrointestinal illness.
-E. coli is generally linked to human sewage, especially in urban areas.
-It can also come from droppings from birds like geese.
+It can also run off the land into the water during rain, groundwater flow, or flooding.
+E. coli and Enterococci are the indicators for recreational water quality because there is a strong correlation between them and gastrointestinal illness.
+They are generally linked to human sewage, especially in urban areas, but can also come from other animal droppings, such as birds and dogs.

-• Some types of E. coli can cause illness, vomiting, diarrhea, and in rare instances, serious disease or infection.
-We use E. coli levels as an indicator of contamination, but it is not the only contaminant of concern when bacteria levels are high.
-High E. coli levels are also associated with other contaminants in the water that may have harmful health impacts, including cholera, typhoid, dysentery, schistosomiasis, hepatitis A, and Salmonella.
+• Some types of bacteria can cause illness, vomiting, diarrhea, and in rare instances, serious disease or infection.
+We use fecal indicator bacteria levels as an indicator of contamination, but they are not the only contaminant of concern when bacteria levels are high.
+High bacteria levels are also associated with other contaminants in the water that may have harmful health impacts, including cholera, typhoid, dysentery, schistosomiasis, hepatitis A, and Salmonella.

 • Swim Drink Fish gets its name from our communities’ need for swimmable, drinkable, fishable water.
 Our position is that all people should have access to clean water and that putting up permanent “no swimming” signs is not an appropriate response to water quality problems.
 In our experience, when people are banned from accessing the water, pollution and public health problems get worse and local businesses suffer.
 The best solution to water quality concerns is restoration and protection.